-What do we tell the kids who are having mock elections in their schools?
-Do we tell them that their elected representatives are not worth emulating?
-That democracy is a fraud and just a cover for a few venal men and women?
-This is the time for true reform.
-The division of spoils should include the people. -- alan s. chartock is president and ceo of wamc/northeast public radio and an executive publisher at the legislative gazette.
+what do we tell the kids who are having mock elections in their schools? do we tell them that their elected representatives are not worth emulating? that democracy is a fraud and just a cover for a few venal men and women? this is the time for true reform. the division of spoils should include the people. -- alan s. chartock is president and ceo of wamc/northeast public radio and an executive publisher at the legislative gazette.